Silsesquioxane: Polymeric silsesquioxanes

-(3) equilibration of the prepolymer at a high concentration and temperature to give the final polymer.

-Other notable silsesquioxane polymers include the soluble polymethylsilsesquioxane with high molecular weights described by Japan Synthetic Rubber.
-This polymer which, unlike its phenyl derivative, gels easily during the course of its synthesis, has found applications in cosmetics, resins, and lithography.
-Hierarchical organic-inorganic (hybrid) polysilsesquioxane (PSQ) materials using polyhedral oligomeric silsesquioxanes (POSS) cages as singular building blocks of the inorganic framework were synthesized by different research groups, exhibiting high specific surface area and hydrothermal stability and micro and/or mesoporosity.
-In addition, Marchesi et al. developed a series of amorphous POSS-based polysilsesquioxanes, in which the POSS cages (of partially-condensed T7 or anionic completely-condensed T8-POSS) act as structural units of the polymeric-like inorganic network, both alone or in conjunction with metal ions of the lanthanide series (europium and terbium, especially).
+Polymeric silsesquioxanes have been prepared starting with the hydrolysis of phenyltrichlorosilane.
+Hierarchical organic-inorganic (hybrid) polysilsesquioxane (PSQ) materials using polyhedral oligomeric silsesquioxanes (POSS) cages as singular building blocks of the inorganic framework exhibit high specific surface area and hydrothermal stability and micro and/or mesoporosity.
+In addition, Marchesi et al. developed a series of amorphous POSS-based polysilsesquioxanes, in which the POSS cages (of partially-condensed T7-POSS or anionic completely-condensed T8-POSS molecules) act as structural units of the polymer-like inorganic network, both alone or in conjunction with metal ions of the lanthanide series (europium and terbium, especially).

 Hydridosilsesquioxanes

-A well known hydrogen silsesquioxane is [HSiO3/2]8.
+A well-known hydrogen silsesquioxane is [HSiO3/2]8.
 Early syntheses involved treatment (protonation) of trichlorosilane with concentrated sulfuric acid, and fuming sulfuric acid, affording T10-T16 oligomers.
-The T8 cluster was also synthesized by the reaction of trimethylsilane with a mixture of acetic acid, cyclohexane, and hydrochloric acid.
+The T8 cluster was also synthesized by the reaction of trimethylsilane.
 The Si-H groups are amenable to hydrosilylation.

+Applications

+Some high molecular weight soluble polymethylsilsesquioxanes have found applications in cosmetics. resins, and lithography.